nearform/titus/docs/developers/README.md

 - Providing a solution that is easy to use for both frontend and backend developers.
 It is designed to spin up your application locally, without compromising on developer tools.

-- Including commands for linting, testing, running and stopping your application should.
+- Including commands for linting, testing, running and stopping your application.
 Commands to support local manipulation, spinning up and tearing down of the system are also included and documented.

 - Including a complete CI solution that builds assets, lints and runs tests, produces production ready containers, and supports deployment via Helm.

 - Letting you select technologies, such as CSS frameworks or data management libraries, of your own choice.
 Titus is lean and opinionated enough to be reusable and reduce complexity.

-- Including documentation for projects and modules that vital to ensure knowledge sharing.
-Markdown is now an industry standard and can produce easy-to-host static sites.
+- Including documentation for projects and modules is vital to ensure knowledge sharing.
+Markdown is an industry standard and can produce easy-to-host static sites.

 Our documentation includes details on how to install, configure and deploy an application using Titus.
 We also include external links to all the tools and libraries used with Titus.